robaho/go-concurrency-test/readme.md

 The caches are essentially 'static' structures.
 I did this for fairness.
 In testing there was no appreciable difference when the the cache structure was allocated within the method under test.

+Any GC related activity is included in the tests.
+No attempt was made to reduce, or tune the GC activity on any platform.

 **Go Test Results**